fwd/nano-to/readme.md

 ## Checkout UI

 Nano.to is hosted on Github, and offers more than just Usernames.
 For example, **Free, non-custodial Checkout UI for any Nano Address.**.
+You don't need a Nano.to Username.
+But it sure is convenient.

 **Any Address:**
 ```bash